intel/platform-aware-scheduling/telemetry-aware-scheduling/deploy/cluster-api/docker/capi-docker.md

 - Place `KubeSchedulerConfiguration` into control plane nodes and pass the relative CLI flag to the scheduler.
 - Change the behavior of the pre-existing patch application of `/spec/template/spec/kubeadmConfigSpec/files` in `ClusterClass` such that our new patch is not ignored/overwritten.
 For some more clarification on this, see [this issue](https://github.com/kubernetes-sigs/cluster-api/pull/7630).

-You will also need to add a label to the `Cluster` resource of your new cluster to allow ClusterResourceSets to target it (see `cluster-patch.yaml`).
-Simply add a label `scheduler: tas` in your `Cluster` resource present in `your-manifests.yaml`.

 3. You will need to prepare the Helm Charts of the various components and join the TAS manifests together for convenience: